kevinolega/callcentertrainingtips/_posts/2013-03-25-what-good-call-center-companies-are-hiring-in-manila-where-do-i-apply-first.md

 comments: true
 categories: [Lessons]
 ---
-<blockquote>Dear Kevin,
+> <blockquote>Dear Kevin,
+>

-What call center can I apply in?
+> What call center can I apply in?
 I’m new in Manila and I want to work as a call center agent.
 I hope you can help me.
 I don’t know where to start.
 What Call Center companies are hiring in Metro Manila?
 I hope to get your answer soon.
+>

-Sincerely,
+> Sincerely,

-New In Manila</blockquote>
+> New In Manila

-&nbsp;

 Dear New in Manila,